anthares101/write-ups-page/docs/CTFs/HacktoberCTF 2020/index.md

+---
+description: Here you can find all the write ups i have written solving some of the HacktoberCTF 2020 challenges.
+---

 # HacktoberCTF 2020

 Hacktober CTF features jeopardy-style challenges and is hosted by Cyber Hacktics, CyberUp, and veterans of the United States Air Force in support of National Cyber Security Awareness Month.